grego/bladesite/content/getting_started.md

 weight = 0
 +++

-If you have the Rust toolchain installed, you can install Blades from [crates.io](https://crates.io/crates/blades)
+With the Rust toolchain installed, you can install Blades from [crates.io](https://crates.io/crates/blades)
 ```sh
 cargo install blades
 ```

 Or from its repository
 ``` sh